 But society is not a car with a flat tire.
 While repairing a flat tire may enable you to continue on your journey, America has a bigger problem: It is "driving a car" in a world where cars themselves are now the problem.
 Put another way, if you were in a car but suddenly needed to cross the Atlantic from NYC to London, you would die if you drove your car into the ocean.
 You'd need to get out of that car and into a cruise ship or airplane to get there.

-There are many crisis in the world today, not just the Environmental Crisis.
+There are many crises in the world today, not just the Environmental Crisis.
 The one in the news even more than that crisis is our Political Crisis.
 But in every crisis, the solutions being offered are "fix the flat tire" type solutions.
 Or - similar to the case of a car polluting too much - they are "replace the internal combustion engine with battery power" solutions.
 But this is still not systems thinking.
 It is "replace one part with a better part" thinking.

 Russ loved to quote Peter Drucker, his friend and colleague, who said "We are getting better and better at doing the wrong things.
 The more of this we do, the wronger we get.
 We must start doing the right things, even if we do them poorly at first."
 This is true systems / design thinking.
 It is thinking that leads to developing solutions that are complete breaks from the past: what is referred to as Discontinuous Change.